Sigve Tjøtta

-Sigve Tjøtta (born 1 March 1930) is a Norwegian mathematician.
+Sigve Tjøtta (1 March 1930 – 28 August 2023) was a Norwegian mathematician.

 Early life

 He was born in Klepp.
 He took the cand.real. degree in 1954 and the dr.philos. degree in 1960, both at the University of Oslo.
 His doctoral thesis was On Some Non-linear Effects in Sound Fields, with Special Emphasis on the Generation of Vorticity and the Formation of Streaming Patterns.
 He worked as a research assistant in Oslo from 1954 to 1956, 1957 to 1958 and 1959 to 1960.
 In between he studied at Brown University from 1956 to 1957 and at the Max Planck Institute.
 Among his advisors were Johan Peter Holtsmark.

 Career

 He was appointed docent at the University of Bergen in 1960, and was promoted to professor in 1963.
 He succeeded Oddvar Bjørgum, and had responsibility for the university's education in applied mathematics.
 His fields of research include plasma, nonlinear acoustics, hydroacoustics and acoustic streaming.
 He was also the dean of the Faculty of Mathematics and Natural Sciences from 1975 to 1977, and has held positions in NAVF, NTVF, and in the national committee of the International Union of Theoretical and Applied Mechanics.
 He has also been a visiting scholar at the University of Texas.